withcaldera/engineering-framework/roles/01-software-engineer.md

 - Debug systematically and ask good questions when stuck
 - Seek feedback and incorporate it into your work
 - Grow your skills deliberately
+- Leverage tools (AI or otherwise) that help you deliver quality work faster

 ### Impact
 *Taking ownership, delivering outcomes, and creating value for clients and Caldera.*